Selous Scouts: Atrocities and illegal activities

-The unit was also involved with the Rhodesian chemical and biological weapons program.
+The unit was also involved with the Rhodesian chemical and biological weapons programme.
 By 1975 some of the prisoners who were held at the Selous Scouts' secret detention centre at Mount Darwin were being used by the Central Intelligence Organisation (CIO) for human testing of chemical and biological weapons.
 The bodies of these prisoners were dumped in mine shafts.
-During 1976 members of the Selous Scouts disseminated v. cholerae in the Ruya River.
+During 1976 members of the Selous Scouts disseminated V. cholerae in the Ruya River.
 The unit also used the material to contaminate the water supply of the town of Cochemane in Mozambique.
 Deaths from cholera occurred in both areas.
 The Selous Scouts may also have spread anthrax.
 According to former CIO Officer Henrik Ellert, an incident where Selous Scouts poisoned a well with unknown substances in an area of heavy rebel activity near Rhodesia's border with Mozambique killed 200 civilians.

+Historians hold differing views on the extent to which the Selous Scouts committed atrocities.
 Paul L. Moorcraft and Peter McLaughlin argued in 1982 that the Selous Scouts' "notoriety for treachery and brutality was only partly deserved, for the bulk of its members were engaged on routine military tasks".
 They also stated that as the Selous Scouts came under the direct command of the Commander for Combined Operations, the most senior officers in the Rhodesian security forces were complicit in at least some of the atrocities the unit committed.
 Theodore L. Gatchel has written that the Selous Scouts were frequently accused of a wide range of crimes, but it is difficult to differentiate their real crimes from false accusations and atrocities committed by the actual insurgents.
 He noted that the unpopularity of the Rhodesian regime resulting from its colonial and racist policies meant that accusations made against the unit were widely believed.
 Michael Evans observed in 2007 that the Selous Scouts "became rogue elements, as guilty of illegal activities as the very guerrillas they were fighting" and "significant numbers" of the unit "became implicated in activities that included torture, field executions, political assassination, kidnapping and the use of chemical warfare".
 Mpho G. Molomo described the Selous Scouts in 2009 as "a terrorist unit within the Rhodesian security forces".
 Piers Brendon wrote in 2010 that "the Selous Scouts committed the worst atrocities" of any Rhodesian unit.
 Ian Martinez has written that the Selous Scout's killings of prisoners and use of chemical and biological weapons were war crimes.